jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Alternatively, you can limit your discovery by using the search bar.
-This performs a free-text search of JupyterLab extensions on the NPM registry.
+This performs a free-text search of JupyterLab extensions on the PyPI.org registry.

 .. image:: ../images/extensions-search.png
    :align: center